Neep Help? Email us at [email protected]

 Surgical Wounds Scar

 Scarring results from the body’s natural healing process after body tissue has been damaged.
 When tissue is injured, however small, the body increases the production of collagen to mend the site.
 Collagen is a natural component of the skin, but is synthesized during tissue repair.
 During the healing and the maturation of new tissue, the collagen first plays a role in the adhesiveness of tissues to hold it together, and eventually becomes more organized, thicker and denser.
-As a result, at least early in the process, the scar may look and even feel thicker than the normal skin around i
+As a result, at least early in the process, the scar may look and even feel thicker than the normal skin.

 What do surgical scars look like?